 Back to reality, another money-saving tip is to share meals.
 Anna and I shared practically every meal we ate in California, except for our final night.
 It saved us so much money, and we never finished the meals because we weren’t that hungry after all the walking, being outside, and the excitement of being in LA.

 Uh-uh.
 No way.

-We ended up at the In and Out on Sunset Blvd. across the street from Hollywood High School which was pretty cool, but there was nowhere to sit inside or outside.
-Apparently, everyone else in Hollywood loved In and Out Burger as well, so we Ubered back to the hotel with our bags of burgers and fries and ate them in the hotel room.
-They were cold by the time we got there but they were still wonderful.
+We ended up at the In and Out Burger on Sunset Boulevard, across from Hollywood High School, which was very cool, but there was no place to sit inside or outdoors.
+Apparently, everyone else in Hollywood loves In and Out Burger as well.

-Speaking of my screenplay , being in LA helped me to realize I might need to tweak parts of it which is what a good screenwriter does, right?
+Speaking of my screenplay , being in LA made me to realize I might need to tweak some of it, which is what a good screenwriter does, right?
 Researching for the craft!
 Look at me being all Hollywood writerly!
 Maybe I can write the trip off as “research”.
 Looking into that…..

 There were signs everywhere.

 Our flight attendant, the Writers Guild building just popping up, stars on the walk of fame.